zouyaoji/vue-cesium/README.md

 $ pnpm i
 ```

-the project will install all dependencies and run `lerna bootstrap` to initialize the project
+the project will install all dependencies.

 ## Document preview